jonathonl/shrinkwrap/README.md

 ```

 ## Caveats
-* Does not support files with concatenated streams.
+* Does not support files with concatenated xz streams.